Aqaba

 History

-Aqaba’s history began before the writing of the Bible, when it was referred to as Elath or Ayla.
+Formerly known as Elath or Ayla, Aqaba’s history extends back to pre-Biblical times.
 The Old Testament records that King Solomon erected a naval base close to the present site of the city.
-Aqaba has been ruled by the Romans, Byzantines, Muslims, and Crusaders over the ages. which has left behind an intriguing legacy of architecture and archaeology.
+Aqaba has been ruled by the Romans, Byzantines, Muslims, and Crusaders over the ages, which has left behind an intriguing legacy of architecture and archaeology.

 The ancient Islamic city of Ayla, whose archeological remnants include Quranic inscriptions and Fatimid gold coins, is one of the historical treasures.
 Furthermore, it is said that the earliest Christian church in the world, which dates to the third century AD, is located in Aqaba.